The holiday decorations are for sale in stores before Halloween and Christmas music blasts everywhere on or even before November 1.

 Take time to get outside in nature to unwind and think.
 There’s no bad weather, only bad clothing choices!

 Make time for selfcare.
-I take a very hot Epsom salt bath almost every evening with chamomile or lavender tea.
+I keep up my exercise routine and take a very hot Epsom salt bath almost every evening with chamomile or lavender tea.
 It really makes a difference.

 Each year, I focus on something different.

 We’ve traveled over holidays.
 That really eased up a lot of stress for me.
 But, it created other stresses.

 Some years, I really get into the Advent readings with my family.

 Other years, I decorate all out.
 My front yard was a zoo last year with light up animals.